Electromagnetic form factors of the $\Omega^-$ baryon in the spacelike and timelike regions: Conclusions

 The value of $G_{M3} (0)$ is, presently, an open question.
 The available lattice QCD data are compatible with positive and negative values.
 Our estimate suggests that $G_{M3} (0)$ is large and positive, consistent with estimates based on $SU(3)$ quark models and QCD sum rules.
 Some frameworks, however, point to a small $G_{M3}$.
-Accurate simulations possible with the present state of the art lattice QCD techniques are necessary to better infer the magnitude of $G_{M3}(0)$, and the shape of the function $G_{M3}$ at low and intermediate $Q^2$.
+Accurate simulations possible with the present state-of-the-art lattice QCD techniques are necessary to better infer the magnitude of $G_{M3}(0)$, and the shape of the function $G_{M3}$ at low and intermediate $Q^2$.

-Future accurate lattice QCD simulations of the four $\Omega^-$ form factors at low and intermediate $Q^2$, and $e^+ e^- \to \Omega^- \bar \Omega^+$ collision experiments for large values of $q^2$ (say $q^2 > 30$ GeV$^2$) are very important to determine the shape of the $\Omega^-$ form factors and test the present predictions.
+Future accurate lattice QCD simulations of the four $\Omega^-$ form factors at low and intermediate $Q^2$ and $e^+ e^- \to \Omega^- \bar \Omega^+$ collision experiments for large values of $q^2$ (say $q^2 > 30$ GeV$^2$) are very important to determine the shape of the $\Omega^-$ form factors and test the present predictions.
 Those results can also confirm if the model calibrations derived from low-$Q^2$ lattice QCD data are also valid in the large-$Q^2$ region.

 {A\arabic{table}}